EOSIO/eos/contracts/eosio.system/eosio.system-clause-constitution-rc.md

 This Constitution is a multi-party contract entered into by the Members by virtue of their use of this blockchain.

 # Article I - No Initiation of Violence
 Members shall not initiate violence or the threat of violence against another Member.
+Lawful prosecution of crimes with the goal of preserving life, liberty and property does not constitute initiation of violence.

 # Article II - No Perjury
 Members shall be liable for losses caused by false or misleading attestations and shall forfeit any profit gained thereby.